 Use a drill bit that is the same diameter or slightly smaller than your spout.
 Drill in 1 1/2”.
 Some say drill straight so it will be perfectly round and flush with spout.
 Some say drill at a slight upwards angle so sap drips out easier.
 We put tape on our drill bit to mark 1 1/2” so we would know when we had gone deep enough and drilled at an ever-so-slight upwards angle.
 If the weather is right, you should start seeing sap drip immediately.

 Place spout in hole and lightly tap a few times until you hear the thud of impact.
 You want to embed the spout into the wood, but not drive it too hard or far, as to damage the tree or cause leaks around the spout.

 4. Secure collection container

 Hang your container on the spout if feasible, or place a hook in the tree by twisting it in with your hand to hold the container.

 Empty your sap collection containers into your sap storage container as often as they begin to fill up.
 This may be a twice daily or every few day activity depending on your weather and container size.
 Be sure not to let them overflow and waste that precious sap!
 You can collect sap until buds start to come out on the trees and the sap develops an off flavor.

 6. Process sap into syrup

 Processing sap into syrup can take a lot of time and energy resources.
 40 gallons of sap need to be boiled down to make 1 gallon of syrup.
-If you don’t have outdoor space and access to free or cheap firewood, we recommend the Instant Pot as the most energy-efficient way of processing your maple syrup.
-More about this process to come in the next post…
+If you don’t have outdoor space and access to free or cheap firewood, you can do this in your home kitchen.
+Find recommendations here for the best, most energy-efficient way of processing your maple syrup and tips and tricks for reducing cost, minimizing mess and reversing any mistakes.